-“There is an awful lot more to it than people realize,” says Lynne Butler, an estate lawyer, consultant, blogger and author of 10 books on estate planning.
+“There’s a lot more to being an executor than people realize,” says Lynne Butler.
+Butler is an estate lawyer, consultant, blogger and author of 10 books on estate planning.
 She says people often underestimate how much work it really is.

 Here are some helpful insights for handling the role of executor, from Canadians who have been there.